terjesannum/tibber-exporter/README.md

 See the provided [Grafana dashboard](grafana/dashboard.json) for examples on how they can be used.
 Note that the consumption, cost and price heatmap panels requires the [Hourly heatmap plugin](https://grafana.com/grafana/plugins/marcusolsson-hourly-heatmap-panel/).

-If you don't have a device for live measurements, only the power price metrics will be available.
+If you don't have a device for live measurements, only the power price metrics will be available on that dashboard, but it should be possible to create a dashboard with historic consumption and cost using the `..._previous_day` and `..._previous_hour` metrics.
+The availability of those metrics may vary between grid companies.

 ## Running